-Install IIS Web Agents Documentation interactively
+Install IIS or ISAPI Web Agents Documentation interactively

-- 1. Review the information in Before you install and complete the Preinstallation tasks. - 2.
-Log on to Windows as a user with administrator privileges. - 3.
+1. Review the information in Before you install, and perform the steps in Preinstallation tasks.

+- 2. Log on to Windows as a user with administrator privileges. - 3.
 Make sure AM is running. - 4.
-Run agentadmin.exe with the --i switch to install the agent.
+Run the agentadmin --i command to install the agent.